mosajjal/dnsmonster/README.md

   -skipDomainsFile="": Skip outputing domains matching items in the CSV file path -skipDomainsFileType="csv": skipDomainsFile type.
 Options: csv and hashtable.
 Hashtable is ONLY fqdn, csv can support fqdn, prefix and suffix logic but it's much slower
-  -skipDomainsRefreshInterval=1m0s: Hot-Reload skipDomainsFile interval -stdoutOutputType="none": What should be written to stdout. options: all, skipdomains, allowdomains, none.
-No value for this field means none
+  -skipDomainsRefreshInterval=1m0s: Hot-Reload skipDomainsFile interval -stdoutOutputType=0: What should be written to stdout. options: 0: none, 1: all, 2: apply skipdomains logic, 3: apply allowdomains logic, 4: apply both skip and allow domains logic
   -tcpAssemblyChannelSize=1000: Size of the tcp assembler -tcpHandlers=1: Number of routines used to handle tcp assembly -tcpResultChannelSize=1000: Size of the tcp result channel -useAfpacket=false: Use AFPacket for live captures

 ```